Life insurance for people with HIV: What you need to know

 Though you can live a long life with an HIV diagnosis, insurance companies are generally cautious about the long-term health of people with HIV, since it’s a virus that attacks the body’s immune system.
 People living with HIV can be at greater risk for other health conditions, including heart disease, kidney disease, or diabetes.
 Without treatment, HIV can also progress into AIDS.
 [2]

-In typical circumstances, some of those insurers won't offer you a policy until at least one year after your initial HIV diagnosis and will want to see at least six months of stable health and treatment before offering you a policy.
+While a few life insurance companies offer policies to HIV-positive applicants, they usually won’t offer you a policy until at least one year after your initial HIV diagnosis, and will want to see at least six months of stable health and treatment before extending you coverage.

 What types of life insurance are available to people with HIV?